 During the past decade, much interest has been generated by the potential benefits that may be obtained from the application of advanced technologies to the operation and management of transportation systems.
-Recently. technological advances in computer and communications hardware have permitted the field operational testing of several Intelligent Transportation Systems (ITS) including the PathFinder system in Los Angeles, California, and the TravTek system in Orlando, Florida.
+Recently, technological advances in computer and communications hardware have permitted the field operational testing of several Intelligent Transportation Systems (ITS) including the PathFinder system in Los Angeles, California, the TravTek system in Orlando, Florida, and the Metropolitan Model Deployment Initiative (MMDI) in San Antonio, Phoenix, and Seattle.
 In the U.S., an effort is currently underway to define a nation-wide open ITS architecture framework, which would, in conjunction with the adoption of appropriate communication protocol standards, facilitate the wide-scale deployment of compatible ITS services nation wide.
 It is expected that once this architecture is fully defined, private consortia would produce market value-added systems to operate within this architecture.
 The evaluation of this architectural framework, and any systems that are to operate within this framework, must include an assessment of (i) the communication system loadings that are part of the Advanced Traffic Management Systems (ATMS) and Advanced Traveler Information Systems (ATIS), and (ii) the efficiency of the traffic network.